XuesongDing/DynTopo_Stratigraphy_LEM/scripts/README.md

-## Model setup

-* ModelSetup.ipynb: generate sea-level data, thermal subsidence profile, dynamic topography data

-## Run Badlands
+## Create_DynTopoWave

-* input.xml: Badlands run file
-* RunBadlands.ipynb: Run Badlands
+* Create_DynTopoWave.ipynb: This ipython notebook creates the tectonic input files of a migrating wave of dynamic topography.

 ## Post-processing

-* Paraview: visualise flow discharge, cumulative erosion and deposition

-* strataAnalyse.ipynb: produce stratal stacking patterns, Wheeler diagrams a vertical cross-section
+* Stratal_Architecture.ipynb: This ipython notebook produce stratal stacking patterns, Wheeler diagrams and vertical stacking patterns at any extracted cross-sections

-* depocenter.ipynb: generate the migration of depocenter along a vertical cross-section
+* stratal_Architecture.py: This python file contains all the functions that are used in the Stratal_Architecture.ipynb